riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-1.md

 }
 {% endhighlight %}

-We want the collection available to both the client and server so the /lib folder is a good place for it.
-The fixture file only needs to run on the server so it gets placed in the /server directory.
+We want the collection available to both the client and server so the `/lib` folder is a good place for it.
+The fixture file only needs to run on the server so it gets placed in the `/server` directory.

 The code is pretty simple, the collection code just creates a collection to store our animals, as for the fixture file, it's also straight-forward, we're hard-coding some data to insert.
 Note, we've added a "rank" column to the Animal records so they can be ordered when displayed.

-Now that we've added data, we should be able to view the data directly in a web client console by querying the Animals collection, for instance with Chrome we can do the following (open the console with command-option-i):
+Now that we've added data, we should be able to view the data directly in a web client console by querying the Animals collection, for instance with Chrome we can do the following (open the console with `command-option-i`).

 <img src="../images/posts/modal-dialogs-part-1/data.png" class="img-responsive" />